 - 1/2 cup of sweet peppers, finely diced

 - 1 cup of diced mushrooms

-- 1 cup of small broccoli florets
+- 1 cup of small broccoli florets, finely chopped

-- 15 oz container of ricotta cheese
+- 15 ounces of ricotta cheese

 - 1 medium egg

-- salt and pepper
+- Salt and pepper to taste

-- 1 cup of shredded cheddar cheese.
+- 3/4 cup of shredded cheddar cheese.

 - Cook the pasta in salted water as the box suggests.
 Preheat the oven to 400 degrees.

 - Meanwhile, heat the olive oil in a skillet and cook the onion, garlic, peppers and mushrooms until just starting to get tender.
 Add the herbs and stir to combine.
 Set aside.